 Mogollon, New Mexico – Surviving All Odds

 About 12 miles northeast of Glenwood, New Mexico, is one of the Land of Enchantment’s premier ghost towns – Mogollon (pronounced “muggy-YOHN” by locals).
-Today, a ghost towner’s dream, filled with historic buildings of the once rich mining camp that made millions during its heydays, survived numerous floods and fires but still hangs on today despite its isolated location.
+Today, a ghost towner’s dream, filled with historic buildings from the once-rich mining camp that made millions during its heyday, survived numerous floods and fires, and still hangs on despite its isolated location.

 Chief Victorio